 New homes are built with supply air on the outside walls and return air on the inside walls to provide a more even level of comfort.
 (The least insulated part of new home is near the windows, so that’s where conditioned air starts.)
 Your older house, however, likely has supply air near the interior of the home.
 This doesn’t necessarily have to be reworked, but it should be known going into a renovation project, so as to account for this comfort challenge.

-We always recommend a load calculation when replacing equipment, but it needs to be a non-negotiable if you are working in an older home.
-Insulation requirements in attics, walls, and basements have drastically improved, as well as the r value of new windows.
+We always recommend a load calculation when replacing equipment.
+But it needs to be a non-negotiable if you are working in an older home.
+Insulation requirements in attics, walls, and basements have drastically improved, as well as the value of new windows.
 Your new equipment needs to be sized appropriately to account for these improvements.
+Don’t rely on the current, older equipment to give you the best specs.